JSON Support

 Application Integration

-When using Go with Stoolap, you can work with JSON data using standard libraries as shown in the test files:
+When using Rust with Stoolap, you can work with JSON data using serde_json:

 }